determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/slurm-requirements.rst

 -  Ensure that the proxy variables are defined in `/etc/environment` (or `/etc/sysconfig/proxy` on SLES).

--  Ensure that login, admin, and compute nodes, which resolve to short names, are included in the `no_proxy` setting.
+-  Ensure that the `no_proxy` setting covers the login and admin nodes.
+If these nodes may be referenced by short names known only within the cluster, they must explicitly be included in the `no_proxy` setting.

+-  If your experiment code communicates between compute nodes with a protocol that honors proxy environment variables, you should additionally include the names of all compute nodes in the `no_proxy` variable setting.

 The HPC launcher imports `http_proxy`, `https_proxy`, `ftp_proxy`, `rsync_proxy`, `gopher_proxy`,
 `socks_proxy`, `socks5_server`, and `no_proxy` from `/etc/environment` and `/etc/sysconfig/proxy`.